Beyond Classical Attention: Quantum Attention for Scalable Computation

 \section{Sparsity and Perturbation Error}

 In this section, we conduct an error analysis on attention computation without $V$ using the approximated attention matrix $B$, which will be useful for both quantum and classical algorithms.
-To achieve this, we present some definitions regarding the sparsity matrix in Section~\ref{sec:analysis:the_set}.
-Additionally, we introduce the construction method for sparsity matrix $B$ based on Grover's Search in Section~\ref{sec:analysis:sparsity_and_pattern_matching}.
-Furthermore, Section~\ref{sec:analysis:perturb_tools} provides some error analysis tools.
+To achieve this, we present some definitions regarding the sparse approximation in Section~\ref{sec:analysis:the_set}.
+Section~\ref{sec:analysis:perturb_tools} provides some perturbation analysis tools.
 The main result concerning the error analysis of attention computation without $V$ is then presented in Section~\ref{sec:analysis:error_analysis_without_v}.
 The proofs are deferred to Appendix~\ref{sec:omit_proofs_3}.